netdata/netdata/collectors/ebpf.plugin/README.md

 Inside the swap submenu the eBPF plugin creates the chart `swapcalls`; this chart is displaying when processes are calling functions [`swap_readpage` and `swap_writepage`](https://hzliu123.github.io/linux-kernel/Page%20Cache%20in%20Linux%202.6.pdf ), which are functions responsible for doing IO in swap memory.
-To collect exact moment that an access to swap happens, the collector attaches `kprobes` for cited functions.
+To collect the exact moment that an access to swap happens, the collector attaches `kprobes` for cited functions.

 #### Soft IRQ